 - Vibrant colors

 These homes were built during the reign of Queen Victoria — a time that prioritized beauty over practicality.
 With the rise of the Industrial Revolution, products to build homes could be mass-produced at an affordable cost.
 That’s what allowed the movement to be internationalized.

 No matter the size, Victorian homes pay special attention to small details.
 You can find things like fish scale trim and dental molding, or even bow windows and garland trim.
 Each section is carefully thought out and colored.
 Hiring a professional painting company like Rutgers Painting will best bring out the details in your home that you love.

 In the beginning, the color palettes on victorian homes were rather muted, usually varying in shades of beige, taupe, brown, and ochre, but that wasn’t always the case.
 Along the eastern side of Alamo Square Park in San Francisco, there’s a gentle slope filled with shoulder-to-shoulder Victorian homes with a wide range of palettes.
 Dubbed the “Painted Ladies,” it’s become the scene for a lot of films and TV shows, including “Full House,” and homeowners have consistently taken inspiration.
 The colors used for these houses were bright yellow, orange, blue, pink, red, and even mint green.

-Whichever color scheme you choose, our professional painters are ready to paint your home!
+Whichever color scheme you choose, our trusted professional painters are ready to paint your home!

 Need Carpentry Work as Well?

 Victorian homes are covered in beautiful wood trim and interior crown molding.
-If you think your Victorian home also needs a carpentry facelift, we’ve got you covered!
-At Rutgers Painting, our carpentry services include:
+If you think your Victorian home also needs a carpentry facelift, our local experts have you covered!
+At Rutgers Painting, we provide the following carpentry services: